CarlVerret/csFastFloat/README.md

 # Testing

 The set of unit tests in /TestcsFastFloat project combines unit tests from many libraries.
 It includes tests used by the Go Team.
-Additionnal info can be found here : [Nigel Tao](https://nigeltao.github.io/blog/2020/eisel-lemire.html#testing).
+Additionnal info on Nigel Tao's work can be found [here](https://nigeltao.github.io/blog/2020/eisel-lemire.html#testing).

 # Reference